What I can do for you

 Since 2004 I’m developing software which needs to run on embedded Linux devices (similar to Raspberry Pi, but many times slower and with a way less RAM), so over those years I gained a lot of experience in this area.
 In some cases a software had to comply with soft real-time constraints, which required changes in the kernel, in the setup of the whole system and in the software itself.

 Since 2015 in my spare time I’m writing code for arduino and esp8266 - mostly for fun of it - usually in C, but on esp8266 I’ve used MicroPython as well.
-I did not have yet opportunity to develop code for hard real time system, but that would be something I'm also very interested in.
+Since the end of 2018 I've been working on software for stm32 platform using FreeRTOS.

 The last time I had an opportunity to write a code for Windows was back in 2003.
 My task was to write a library (DLL) interfacing some hardware device.
 In ended up so that I developed the shared library in GNU/Linux, tested it there and then the source code was only compiled in Windows.
 It was possible without changes thanks to ACE library which shielded the logic from underlying platform.